-INFORMATION TECHNOLOGY POLICIES and GUIDELINES For guests
+INFORMATION TECHNOLOGY POLICIES and GUIDELINES For students

-Suffolk County Community College, in its discretion, may permit access to certain computing resources by community residents.
-These computing resources may include, but are not limited to, host computer systems, Internet access, personal computers and peripherals, software and data files.
+Suffolk County Community College makes certain computing resources available to its students to support instruction, research and student development.
+These computing resources may include, but are not limited to, host computer systems, communication networks, Internet access, personal computers and peripherals, e-mail, software and data files.
 None of these facilities are provided for sending or receiving private or confidential electronic information.
-Web site hosting is not available.
+Space for web site hosting is only provided for students registered in courses requiring the development of web pages.